earthboundkid/Watsuji-and-Aesthetics/6 Beyond the Bounds.md

 > Those who were intoxicated (_tōsui_ [陶酔][ja]) on music would sometimes open their enchanted eyes and gaze on the heavenly idols.
 They had already lost consciousness of themselves.
 They had already integrated the idols into their hearts, and in an infinity of gratitude and blessings they experienced an intense shining and a nimbleness of the whole heart.---Actually, their agitated hearts were extremely sensitive toward the statues and music.
 The strength and chiaroscuro of that inner life was no different in its extreme intensity of feeling, though it could not be called well defined.
 When all of their artistic results and religious influences were concentrated on just one point, that is, the veneration of idols, especially as in the aforementioned circumstances, the depth and strength of that ecstasy (_uchōten_ [有頂天][ja]) seems to be almost beyond our imaginations.
 In this way, our ancestors had tasted one kind of aesthetico-religious great joy (_bi-teki shūkyō-teki na dai-kanki_ [美的宗教的な大歓喜][ja]) in idol worship. (∞)

 While a strong influence from Nietzsche is apparent in this passage, we also see the beginnings of unique understanding of the relationship between private religious and aesthetic sentiments and public social conditions.
 Watsuji shows that the rigid structure and rules of Buddhism, anathema to the Dionysian Nietzsche, have provided the space in which the Japanese devotees can experience an aesthetic rapture together.
-The rapture of the monks was made possible first by their commitment to detachment from the world, which was the precondition of their losing themselves to the world.
+The rapture of the monks was made possible first by their resolute detachment from the world, which became a precondition for their losing themselves to the world.
 Though Buddhism took root on the strength of its connection between aesthetic experience and religious experience, nevertheless, it brought a political and social meaning that was to transform Japan:

 > The temple of that time was a treasure hall of culture as seen from perhaps any perspective.
 They were not merely places for the monasticism and discipline of an ascetic lifestyle.
 Rather, its chief content was the whole of scholarship, artistry, self-cultivation, and so on.
 It was one place that contained all kinds of spiritual nourishment, as if a university, a theater, an art school, a museum, a music school, a concert hall, a library, and a monastery had all been rolled into one.
 There the priests heard the sutras containing the Buddha's lectures on philosophical principles as symbolical poetry.
 As they became familiar with those legendary, highly symbolic expressions, they connected those lectures with the statues and images of the Buddha that concretized them. (∞)

 Here we see that the private aesthetic and religious feelings that swept over the primitive Japanese ended up causing a wholesale reordering of the public.
-The Buddhist idols had a kind of genius to them that brought with them the power to restructure the world of the Japanese.
+The Buddhist idols had a kind of genius to them that brought with them the power to restructure the social realm of the primitive Japanese.

-Unlike Nietzsche's theory of *[ressentiment][fr]*, however, as Watsuji portrays it, this restructuring is not the cause of the loss of a more authentic nobility but a deepening of the self-understanding of the Japanese people.
+Unlike Nietzsche's theory of *[ressentiment][fr]*, as Watsuji portrays it, this restructuring is not the cause of the loss of a more authentic nobility but a deepening of the self-understanding of the Japanese people.
 Watsuji finds in Buddhism an appreciation for the importance of experiencing the flow of life unimpeded by conceptual congealing similar to Nietzsche's, and this leads Watsuji to see the positive value of idols, both literal and conceptual.
 Where Nietzsche casually sneers at the inauthenticity of Buddhism’s life negating tendencies (it is guilty of “denying the will” and “longing for nothingness”[^]), Watsuji began to appreciate life affirming aspect of self-negation in the face of an awesome aesthetic other.
 Nietzsche was only aware of a caricatured portrait of South Asian non-Mahāyāna Buddhism, but Watsuji was thoroughly acquainted with both Mahāyāna and non-Mahāyāna Buddhism, which gave him a better perspective on the ways in which Buddhism could be life affirming and embrace aesthetic experience.
 While both Watsuji and Nietzsche emphasize the importance of intoxication to the opening of the self to the Dionysian joy of aesthetic/religious ecstasy, Watsuji also begins to sympathize with the veneration of the idols as well, which is an act that would strike Nietzsche as servile and a betrayal of the will to power.
-As David B. Gordon argues, however, the common thread connecting Watsuji’s work before and after _A Study of Nietzsche_ is Watsuji’s recognition of the overcoming of self as the means of expressing the authenticity of the self.∞FOOTNOTE FOR GORDON.
+As David B. Gordon argues in _Self-Overcoming_, the common thread connecting Watsuji’s work before and after his _Study of Nietzsche_ is a recognition of the overcoming of self as the means of expressing the authenticity of the self.∞FOOTNOTE FOR GORDON.

-[^]: Nietzsche, Friedrich. _The Birth of Tragedy and Other Writings_.
-Tr.
-Ronald Spiers.
-Cambridge Press, 1999, §7, p.
+[^]: See Friedrich Nietzsche, _The Birth of Tragedy_, §7, p.
 40 and §21, p.
 98.

-In his preface to _Revival of the Idols_ ∞, Watsuji expands the themes of the essays in the collection by illustrating his point with the story of the Apostle Paul.
+In his preface to _Revival of the Idols_, Watsuji expands the themes of the essays in the collection by illustrating his point with the story of the Apostle Paul.
 According to Watsuji, Paul was disgusted by the Dionysian excesses of the ancient Athenians, and managed to so impress them with his disdain for idolatry that a period of iconoclasm followed for the better part of two millennia.
 Watsuji allows that this was for the best historically, and yet we cannot wholly rid ourselves of the idols:

 > There is no need at this time to repeat that iconoclasm, or the destruction of idols, is indispensable as a way for life to progress.
 The flow of life is maintained by this path [*michi* 道] alone.
 Idols, which we unceasingly construct in our subconsciouses, must be destroyed by careful and unceasing effort.
 >